Net Worth

 Puck has consistently demonstrated his philanthropic endeavors, focusing on supporting causes like healthcare, hunger relief, and community welfare.

 In 2015, he donated $25,000 to Keep Memory Alive, an initiative to advance neurological research and care.
-That same year, Puck raised funds for hunger relief in Charlotte, North Carolina, contributing significantly to local food distribution efforts.
+That same year, Puck raised funds for hunger relief in Charlotte, North Carolina, making a significant contribution to local food distribution efforts.

 His broader contributions to charities include participation in high-profile fundraising events, which collectively raised millions for health-related and social causes.
 These efforts earned him the prestigious Humanitarian Award from The Heart Foundation, solidifying his reputation as a dedicated philanthropist and humanitarian.